-- 233. The Sheriff has discretion under state law to refuse to enforce unlawful orders. - 234.
-But, by policy and practice, the Sheriff chooses to enforce secured money bail amounts that operate as de facto orders of pretrial detention entered without any of the substantive findings or procedural safeguards required for valid orders of pretrial detention under federal law. - 235.
-The Sheriff enforces these de facto detention orders even though she knows or should know that they were issued without an inquiry and findings concerning ability to pay, without meaningful consideration of or findings concerning alternative less-restrictive conditions, without application of any transparent legal standard governing detention, and without the arrestee receiving notice and opportunity to be heard at an adversarial hearing.
-The Sheriff knows or should know that they operate to detain only impoverished arrestees. - 236.
+- 221. The Sheriff enforces these de facto detention orders even though she knows or should know that they were issued without an inquiry and findings concerning ability to pay, without meaningful consideration of or findings concerning alternative less-restrictive conditions, without application of any transparent legal standard governing detention, and without the arrestee receiving notice and opportunity to be heard at an adversarial hearing.
+The Sheriff knows or should know that they operate to detain only impoverished arrestees. - 222.
 Even if the Judges and the Sheriff did not actually know about the foregoing practices and resulting constitutional violations, they would have constructive knowledge of them.
 These practices occur frequently and flagrantly.
 They result in severe and obvious constitutional violations, to which the Judges' and the Sheriff's attention has been called, and which have been the subject of considerable public debate: - a.
 Magistrates require arrestees to pay secured money bail pursuant to the bail schedule and without any individualized determination of ability to pay or the need for particular conditions of release in well over 100 cases every day. - b.
 Magistrates issue these orders flagrantly, by rote imposition of secured money bail amounts from the bail schedule in proceedings lasting approximately 60 seconds, without any inquiry into ability to pay.
 Indeed, the Magstrates do not have any information about the arrestees' ability to pay and do not permit arrestees to speak prior to conditions of release being determined.
-Sheriff's deputies attend these proceedings every day.
+Sheriff's deputies attend these proceedings every day. - c.

-- c.
 The constitutional violations resulting from the bail schedule are severe.

-People are locked in jail cells for days or weeks, without the rigorous procedures or substantive findings required for issuing a valid order of preventive detention, just because they are poor. - d.
+People are locked in jail cells for days or weeks, without the rigorous procedures or substantive findings required for issuing a valid order of preventive detention, just because they are poor.

+- d.
 The constitutional violations resulting from the bail schedule are obvious.
 Arrestees do not get any meaningful opportunity to challenge the bail amounts mandated by the schedule for days or weeks.
 There can be little question that people who remain locked up are unable to afford their bail: immediately following arraignment, sheriff's deputies collect financial affidavits from people who are requesting appointed counsel because they are too poor to afford a lawyer.
 The Judges then make an affirmative finding that these individuals qualify for appointed counsel because they are, in fact, too poor to afford one.
 The Sheriff herself has ready access to a list of detainees, which shows that the vast majority of detainees in her jail are held pretrial under a secured bond they have not been able to pay.
 And it is no secret that this system is unconstitutional: Harris County, which operates the largest jail in Texas, was recently enjoined from detaining people using a bail schedule that operates in a substantially similar manner. - e.
 The Judges and Sheriff have discussed these policies with other officials, system stakeholders, and affected people.
-They sit on a committee that discusses ways to reduce the jail population, including adoption of a pretrial assessment tool.
+They sit on a committee that discusses ways to reduce the jail population, including adoption of a pretrial assessment tool. - f.

-f.
 There has been significant public discussion about Dallas's unconstitutional, ineffective, and costly post-arrest system.
 For example, the Dallas Morning News and other local news outlets have repeatedly reported on how the County's use of access to money to make release and detention decisions results in the systemic pretrial detention of impoverished arrestees.
 The Lyndon B. Johnson School of Public Affairs produced a white paper on pretrial detention highlighting Dallas as an example of an unconstitutional system.
 The County's post-arrest system and its use of rigid secured money bail schedules have been topics of debate in the election for district attorney.